Symphony, K. Anh. C 11.18

 The Symphony in A minor, "Odense", K. Anh.
 220/16a/Anh.C 11.18, was formerly attributed to Wolfgang Amadeus Mozart.
+It is now generally accepted by scholars to be a spurious work, although its true composer remains unknown.

-Structure
+Music

 The symphony is scored for two oboes, two bassoons, two horns in A, and strings.
 In contemporary orchestras, it was usual to not write in the parts for the bassoons and harpsichord, and they would simply double the cellos and double basses if they were available in the orchestra to reinforce the bass line and act as the continuo; however, the bassoons in this symphony do not simply double the cellos and double basses.
-The duration is approximately 13 minutes.

 The symphony consists of the following movements: